tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **March 17th**
+Afternoon: Late start, was online but not streaming trying to fix the Twitch bot auth, turned out to just be a whitespace issue 🤦 So plan is to just carry on with the bot today and maybe do a bit of Windows CI debugging in parallel.

 📅 **March 16th**
 * https://github.com/ErikMcClure/bad-licenses/blob/master/dbad-license.md
 Evening: Got MacOS CI green!
 And, most importantly, made a start on the tbhbot 🥳 Just got a bit stuck on the end of stream saving the access token and reading it back.